Geometric $K$-homology with coefficients II: Main Results

 \end{proof} This completes the proof that $\Phi$ respects vector bundle modification.
-The case of $\zkz$-bordism is less clear; we must prove that the $\tilde{f}^*([D_{(Q,P)}])$ vanishes in $K^{ana}_*(X;\zkz)$ if the cycle $((Q,P),(E,F),f)$ is a $\zkz$-boundary (in the sense of Definition \ref{zkzCycleBordism}).
-To begin, we recall the proof in the classical case (c.f., \cite{BDT}, \cite{BHS}, or Exercise 11.8.10 in \cite{HR}).
-Let $\bar{M}$ be a compact $spin^c$-manifold with boundary and denote its boundary by $\partial M$ and its interior by $M$.
-We have the following exact sequence of $C^*$-algebras:
+The case of $\zkz$-bordism is less clear.
+Our proof is similar to the proof in the commutative case given in \cite{BDT} (also see \cite[Exercise 11.8.10]{HR}).
+To begin, note that if $(\bar{Q},\bar{P})$ is a $\zkz$-manifold with boundary and $\bar{f}:(\bar{Q},\bar{P})\rightarrow X$ is a continuous map then we can define a $*$-homomorphism via